caco3/MeteoSwiss-Forecast/README.md

 Run `python3 -m pip install -r requirements.txt` to install all needed Python packages.

 ### Get Symbols
-The symbols used by MeteoSwiss are provided as SVG files.
+MeteoSwiss provides the symbols as SVG files.
 How ever we need them as PNG files, preferably with a transparent background.
 Due to copyright concerns, I do not provide the converted files here, instead, download and convert them yourself:
 ```
 mkdir symbols